 Rules & Regulations

-1. China International Music Competition will be held in Beijing from May 1 to 11, 2020.
+1. Global Music Education League Violin Competition will be held in Beijing from November 3 to 13, 2023.
 It was launched jointly by the Global Music Education League (GMEL) and China Conservatory of Music (CCM).

-3. Violinists must be between sixteen and twenty-eight years of age on the opening date of the competition (May 1, 2020)
+3. Violinists must be between sixteen and thirty years of age on the opening date of the competition (November 2, 2023).

-4. The CIMC Organizing Committee will provide a round-trip, economy-class air or train tickets between his/her place of residence and Beijing for all competitors advanced into the preliminary round.
+4. The GMEL Violin Competition Organizing Committee will provide a round-trip, economy-class air or train tickets between his/her place of residence and Beijing for all competitors advanced into the preliminary round.

 6. Foreign competitors will be responsible for obtaining their passports and any necessary visas.

-7. The CIMC Organizing Committee reserves the right to make changes to the rules if circumstances dictate, but not later than two months before the opening of the competition.
-In case of any difference between the Chinese and English-language versions of texts and rules, the Chinese-language version will be considered definitive.
+7. The GMEL Violin Competition Organizing Committee reserves the right to make changes to the rules if circumstances dictate, but not later than two months before the opening of the competition.
+In case of any difference between the Chinese and English-language versions of texts and rules, the Chinese-language version will be considered definitive

 President of the Competition

-Li-guang Wang, President of the China Conservatory of Music, and chairman of the Global Music Education League
+Li-guang Wang, Chairman of the Global Music Education League

 The competition will be divided into five separate parts: